 5. Set up to 5 feature boards

-Setting up to 5 ‘feature’ boards directly relating your will ensure your profile represents your brand identity effectively.
+Setting up to 5 ‘feature’ boards directly relating your blog will ensure your profile represents your brand identity effectively.
 See the video demo below.

 6. Create lifestyle boards

-Create a set of lifestyle boards that you and other people are generally into, for example food, funny stuff, fashion, COVID-19 hacks or anything else that’s generally popular today.
+Create a set of lifestyle boards that you and other people are generally into, for example, food, funny stuff, fashion, COVID-19 hacks, or anything else that’s generally popular today.
 Think of other things (apart from your blog categories) that you’re into and create those boards.
 You are bound to get more traffic to your blogs from people just browsing these boards and then stumbling upon your blog boards.

 7. Organize your boards